The Best Kids Scooters

 Micro Sprite Scooters

 One thing to note about the Micro Sprite is it’s not meant to be used like stunt scooters.
 The Micro Sprite is to be used purely as a commuter scooter.
-These micro scooters don’t have the same features as stunt scooters so it’s not one of the best scooters for performing tricks.
+These micro scooters don’t have the same features as stunt scooters so it’s not one of the top scooters for performing tricks.

 Something that makes the Micro Sprite one of the top scooters for kids that are 10 years old is it comes in five different color choices.
-That means you should be able to find the perfect color for your little one.
+That means you should be able to find the best color for your little one.

-Best Scooter For Kids
+Best Scooter For Kids (FAQs)

 When Can A Kid Use A Scooter?

 While kids learn motor skills at a certain age range, there will still be differences between each child.
 Kids who can walk with a steady gait, typically around the age of 2 or 3 years old, can ride a kick scooter.
 You may check for age-appropriate scooters that are slow-moving, have a wide standing platform, and have three wheels.
 They need to be capable of starting to learn how to lean to steer.
-The lean to steer functionality is one that will help kids when they’re learning to ride a bike without training wheels, as well.
+The lean-to-steer functionality is one that will help kids when they’re learning to ride a bike without training wheels, as well.

 Source: wallpaperflare.com